 4. Bar-headed Goose

 The bar-headed goose is a species of goose that is found in Central Asia and South Asia.
-It breeds in large colonies near mountain lakes, laying three to eight eggs at a time in a ground nest.
+It breeds in large colonies near mountain lakes, laying three to eight eggs in a ground nest at a time.
 During the winter months, it migrates south as far as peninsular India.

-What is unique about this species of goose is its ability to fly at extreme altitudes when crossing the Himalayas during migration.
+What is unique about this goose species is its ability to fly at extreme altitudes when crossing the Himalayas during migration.

 It is believed to be the highest-flying bird in the world, reaching altitudes of up to 7,000 meters, which is higher than many commercial airplanes fly.

-The bar-headed goose is able to survive these extreme altitudes due to its large body size, strong wings, and unique respiratory system which allows it to take in more oxygen.
+The bar-headed goose can have these extreme altitudes due to its large body size, strong wings, and unique respiratory system, allowing more oxygen.

-This species of goose is a remarkable animal and its ability to fly at such extreme altitudes is truly remarkable.
+This goose species is a remarkable animal, and its ability to fly at such extreme altitudes is genuinely impressive.

 Kingdom | Animalia |